telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 * __DestinationSlots__ - Gets a collection containing the new slots of the dragged Appointments.

-* __DraggedAppointments__ - Contains all appointments that are being dragged, including the appointment that is held with the mouse.
+* __DraggedAppointments__ - Contains all appointments that are being dragged, including the appointment that is selected while the user clicks and holds the mouse button.
 When resizing this property is null.

 * __IsControlPressed__ - Gets or sets a value indicating the control key is pressed.